-Live Works is new £10 million capital scheme by Live Theatre to purchase and develop Quayside frontage and land and buildings adjacent to the theatre, to create new commercial office space, a new public park and Live Tales, a children and young people’s writing centre.
+Live Works is a new £10.5 million capital scheme by Live Theatre to purchase and develop Quayside frontage and land and buildings adjacent to the theatre, to create new commercial office space, a new public park and Live Tales, a children and young people’s writing centre.

 • A new landmark building on Newcastle’s Quayside with approximately 1500sqm net of highly desirable premium office space with river views.
 For more information on the commercial office spaces rental see www.liveworks.org.uk.

 • New commercial opportunities and visibility on the busy Quayside thoroughfare for Live Theatre

 • Refurbishment of a Grade II listed Almshouse into Live Tales, a new children and young people’s writing centre, the only one of its kind in the UK outside of London.

 • A landscaped green space, a new pocket park at the centre of the site with public pedestrian access from the Quayside and a public and performance space managed and programmed by Live Theatre in daily use by tenants, neighbours and the public.